Edited by: Jessica Merritt

 Overall, I really enjoyed my stay at Hyatt Centric Key West Resort & Spa.
 The location can’t be beat if you’re visiting Key West.
 My room was comfortable, the food was good, and I loved the convenience of being able to book watersports activities that left from the hotel’s dock.

-The bad news is that the hotel is expensive and is going to get more expensive when it moves to Category 7 in March 2022.
-Key West is an expensive place, so expect to pay a lot for food and activities when you’re visiting the area.
+The bad news is that the hotel is expensive and the points cost is out of line with the quality of the hotel, now that it was moved to a Category 8.
+Key West is an expensive place, so expect to pay a lot for food and activities when you’re visiting the area, too.